 ICAEW’s Code of Ethics is based on the Code of Ethics for Professional Accountants of the International Ethics Standards Board for Accountants (IESBA) published by the International Federation of Accountants (IFAC)’ Code of Ethics in 2009 and is used with permission of IFAC*.

-The IFAC Code of Ethics does not apply directly to ICAEW members.
-However, the main accountancy bodies throughout the world, including ICAEW and the CCAB bodies, are required to comply with the principles included in the IFAC Code of Ethics.
+The IESBA Code of Ethics does not apply directly to ICAEW members.
+However, the main accountancy bodies throughout the world, including ICAEW and the CCAB bodies, are required to comply with the principles included in the IESBA Code of Ethics.

 The Code sets out five fundamental principles, which guide members’ behaviour: